EncounterMuseum/encounter-museum/traditions/aboriginal.md

 origin: Nigeria, Africa
 size: 12 inches / 30 cm. high
 ---
 Eshu is a trickster god of the Yoruba culture of Nigeria, West Africa.
 He is often found at crossroads and at times of decision making.
 Eshu is often shown wearing a large hat.
-His role is to upset the equilibrium when individuals or societies become too staid, unadventurous, set in their ways or take things for granted.
+His role is to upset the equilibrium when individuals or societies become too staid, apathetic, set in their ways or take things for granted.
 Legends about Eshu sometimes have him saying the phrase: “Spreading strife is my greatest joy.”

 [Wikipedia: Eshu](http://en.wikipedia.org/wiki/Eshu)